Web3-Pi/docs/docs/full-setup/monitoring-installation.md

 To access Grafana, click the link labeled 'Grafana Monitoring' in the page shown above.

-If everything the installation was successful, you should see the login panel as shown below.
+If the installation was successful, you should see the login panel as shown below.

 The default username is 'admin', and the password is 'admin'.
 You will be required to change the password upon first login.